Artrajz/vits-simple-api/README.md

 ## Bert-VITS2 Configuration and Language/Bert Model Usage

 Starting from Bert-VITS2 v2.0, a model requires loading three different language Bert models.
 If you only need to use one or two languages, you can add the `lang` parameter in the `config.json` file of the model's data section.
-The value `['zh']` indicates that the model only uses Chinese and will load Chinese Bert models.
-The value `['zh', 'ja']` indicates the usage of both Chinese and Japanese bilingual models, and only Chinese and Japanese Bert models will be loaded.
+The value `["zh"]` indicates that the model only uses Chinese and will load Chinese Bert models.
+The value `["zh", "ja"]` indicates the usage of both Chinese and Japanese bilingual models, and only Chinese and Japanese Bert models will be loaded.
 Similarly, this pattern continues for other language combinations.

 Example: